tencent-ailab/Interformer/README.md

 -posfix *val_loss* \
 --pose_sel True

-cat result/demo_dock.round0_ensemble.csv # you can review your final result
+# you can review your scoring results on the docking pose
-# energy=the predicted total sum of energy for each pair of protein-ligand atoms, pred_pIC50=the predicted affinity value, pred_pose=the predicted PoseScore(a confident score for the docking pose)
+# energy=the predicted total sum of energy for each pair of protein-ligand atoms (the lower is better), pred_pIC50=the predicted pIC50 affinity value, pred_pose=the predicted PoseScore(a confident score for the docking pose)
+# Each prediction can be used for comparision across different ligands within the same protein or even between various protein systems.
+cat result/demo_dock.round0_ensemble.csv
 ```

 ### FAQ